 Back

 Setting your fees is one of the hardest decisions for a self-employed dietitian.
 Too low and you devalue yourself.
 Too high and you create access barriers.
-Our analysis of 200 practices reveals the real market range in 2025 — and how to calculate your right rate.
+This guide gives you a concrete method to calculate your right rate and communicate price increases with confidence.

 💡